From transcriptional profiles to skulpting a tissue, linking nuclear events to morphogenetic effectors

 Epithelial tissues are one of the major tissue types in all animals and form the basic building blocks of many organs in both vertebrates and invertebrates.
-Simple epithelial sheets are also the basic starting point in the development of most animals.
 Understanding the basic cell biological mechanisms of epithelial tissue formation is crucial to an understanding of the causes of malformation and disease of epithelia, with 80% of cancers originating from epithelial tissues.

 Röper, K. (2015)

 Integration of cell-cell adhesion and contractile actomyosin activity during morphogenesis.

 Controlling cell shape changes during salivary gland tube formation in Drosophila.

 Booth, A.J.R., Blanchard, G.B., Adams, R.J. and Röper, K. (2014)

 A dynamic microtubule cytoskeleton directs medial actomyosin function during tube formation.